#742 Beyond the Great Western Peninsula

 Arrowsmith’s map of 1830 is not a map of Canada.
 It is a map of active fur trade districts and departments of the HBC, some of them with a European history older than the colonial settlements in Upper Canada.
 With the 1821 merger, the new HBC retained two sites of genesis, two points of origin.
 The first was the crucible of the St. Lawrence, the western commercial frontier of which the NWC had extended to the Pacific Ocean in 1793.
 The second was the crucible of Hudson Bay, with its interior access to Rupert’s Land and its seaboard access to the London fur market.
 These were merged in 1821 into a fur trade behemoth that occupied much of a continent and thwarted, for example, repeated attempts by American fur traders to oppose it anywhere west of the Rockies and on the Pacific coast.

 The HBC grappled with the governance and economy of half a continent while Upper Canada, in its insular and lake-locked colony well south of the 49th parallel, grappled with a fertile peninsula and responsible government for its settler population.
 While the total area of the Great Western Peninsula is some 137,000 square kilometres, the area shown in Arrowsmith’s map of 1830 is nearly 10,000,000 square kilometres – a working territory almost seventy-three times as large.
-The territory legally controlled by the HBC between 1821 and 1869 by charter, statute, licence, and various agreements would become the second-largest nation state in the world, after Russia.
+The territory legally controlled by the HBC between 1821 and 1869 by charter, statute, licence, and various agreements would become the second-largest nation state in the world.

 While Upper Canada in the first half of the 19th century was static and preoccupied with its farming frontier, commercial economy, and internal politics, after 1821 the HBC was expansive and continental in scope and ambition.
 Driven by the engine of its demand for peltries — animal pelts were the only commodity light and valuable enough for canoe transport and portaging — the HBC expanded its commercial and administrative structure across much of what became Canada, a process known to fur traders modestly as “extending the trade.”
-In their quiet but effective way, they extended the trade to create the modern map of Canada.
+In their quiet but effective way, they extended the trade to create the map of modern Canada.
 The HBC possessed a formidable spatial momentum, an impressive and elastic commercial character, and connections and financial resources in the City of London inherited from the pre-merger HBC.
 It also inherited the NWC’s personnel connections in Montreal; it continued to hire there until the 1860s.

 The HBC operated far north and west of the southern agricultural base of Upper Canada, which had, in turn, no meaningful presence anywhere in the HBC’s territories prior to Canada’s purchase of Rupert’s Land in 1869, and no interest or stake in the fur trade.
 The HBC’s main continental transport routes after 1821 bypassed the settled districts of Upper Canada, which were far to the south.
 The venerable main line of the Montreal fur trade led from the St. Lawrence River just west of Montreal, and then up the Ottawa River and through the Canadian Shield to Lake Nipissing and to Georgian Bay.
 Upper Canada’s settled districts were in a cozy and self-contained cocoon to the south, remote from the most vigorous spatial motor of early Canada.